Arnavion/acme-azure-function/function-renew-cert/README.md

 # Misc

 - The ACME account key is generated with an ECDSA P-384 key by default.
-This is the most secure algorithm supported by Let's Encrypt and Azure KeyVault;
-  Let's Encrypt does not support P-521 and Azure KeyVault does not support Ed25519 and Ed448.
+This is the most secure algorithm supported by Let's Encrypt; Let's Encrypt does not support P-521 or [EdSDA keys.](https://github.com/letsencrypt/boulder/issues/4213)

   You can change the key algorithm in `build.sh` by changing the value of `"azure_key_vault_acme_account_key_type"` in the Function app secret settings.